NimaBoscarino/ruby-notes/lecture/README.md

 ### OOPs I did it again

-For today's code, check the `lecture` folder in this repo: https://github.com/NimaBoscarino/ruby-notes
+For today's code, check the `jan-07-lecture` folder in this repo: https://github.com/NimaBoscarino/ruby-notes

 There are a bunch of other little demos in the other folders.